igorsoares0/headshotai/reqs.md

 * 15MB each

+Uploads use **signed URLs** directly to R2; the app never proxies raw image bytes.

 ---

-# 8. Photo Validation
+# 10. Photo Validation

-Every uploaded image must pass validation.
+Every uploaded image must pass validation before it can enter a dataset.

 ## Face Detection